erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 **Import Libraries**:

-The code imports necessary libraries, including nltk for natural language processing and re for regular expressions.
+imports necessary libraries, including nltk for natural language processing and re for regular expressions.

-Create a Lemmatizer:
+**Create a Lemmatizer**:

 A lemmatizer from the nltk library is instantiated.
 Lemmatization involves reducing words to their base or root form, considering the context.

-Define the Cleaning Function:
+**Define the Cleaning Function**:

 The clean_tweets function is defined, taking a tweet as input.

 **Text Cleaning Steps**:

 **Removing Handles, Hashtags and Mentions**: